pfsense/docs/source/vpn/ipsec/ipsec-for-road-warriors-in-pfsense-2-0-1-with-psk-in-stead-of-xauth.rst

 .. image:: /_static/vpn/ipsec/vb_howto_ipsec_025.jpg

-On the **Client** tab, set **NAT Traversal** to **force-rfc** and **uncheck 'Enable Dead Peer Detection**'.
+On the **Client** tab, set **NAT Traversal** to **force-rfc** and uncheck **Enable Dead Peer Detection**.
 If these settings are wrong, an established tunnel may not let any traffic through.

 .. image:: /_static/vpn/ipsec/vb_howto_ipsec_026.jpg